 *(S×H) = Sahiwal*Holstein Frisian

 At the initial stage (Day 1), microbial counts were relatively low in all substrates, with Sahiwal 2-day-old dung showing the highest counts for all three groups, especially actinomycetes (210 ×10⁵ CFU).
 From Day 3 onwards, microbial populations increased substantially, peaking between Day 9 and Day 12 across most treatments.
 For instance, bacterial populations reached their maximum on Day 12 in Sahiwal 2-day-old Jeevamrutha (791 ×10⁷ CFU), followed closely by the fresh Sahiwal sample (762 ×10⁷ CFU).
 Similarly, fungal populations were highest on Day 12 in Sahiwal 2-day-old (542 ×10⁴ CFU), while Tharparkar and Murrah dung also exhibited notable fungal activity.
-Actinomycetes also showed a similar trend, peaking on Day 12 in the Sahiwal 2-day-old substrate (412 ×10⁵ CFU), suggesting that slightly aged dung may provide a more favorable environment for actinomycetes proliferation.
+Actinomycetes also showed a similar trend, peaking on Day 12 in the Sahiwal 2-day-old substrate (412 ×10⁵ CFU), suggesting that slightly aged dung may provide a more favourable environment for actinomycetes proliferation.
 After Day 12, microbial populations declined steadily in all substrates, with a sharp reduction observed by Day 20.
-For example, bacterial CFU in Sahiwal 2-day-old decreased from 791 on Day 12 to 193 on Day 20, indicating the exhaustion of nutrients and microbial self-limiting behavior due to competition or pH changes.
+For example, bacterial CFU in Sahiwal 2-day-old decreased from 791 on Day 12 to 193 on Day 20, indicating the exhaustion of nutrients and microbial self-limiting behaviour due to competition or pH changes.
 Overall, the data highlight that the 9th to 12th day after preparation is the most biologically active period for Jeevamrutha, with Sahiwal cow dung (especially 2-day-old) supporting the highest microbial proliferation across all groups.

 Basal application of half nitrogen (N) along with full doses of phosphorus (P), potassium (K), and zinc (Zn) was carried out at the time of field preparation using urea, DAP, MOP, and zinc sulfate, respectively.
 Remaining nitrogen was top-dressed in two equal splits at 25 and 45 days after transplanting (DAT).
 Weeding was performed manually at 30 and 45 DAT.
-Growth observations including plant height and number of tillers were recorded at 30, 60, 90 DAT, and at harvest.
+Growth observations, including plant height and number of tillers, were recorded at 30, 60, 90 DAT, and at harvest.
 Plant height was measured from the base to the tip of the tallest panicle.
 Yield attributes such as panicle length, number of grains per panicle, and test weight (1000-grain weight) were observed from randomly selected plants.
-Grain yield was computed from the net plot area produce and expressed as q ha⁻¹.
+Grain yield was computed from the net plot area produced and expressed as q ha⁻¹.
 Straw yield was derived by subtracting grain yield from total biological yield.

-For statistical analysis, data from various parameters were subjected to analysis of variance (ANOVA) under randomized block design using standard statistical procedures as described by Cochran and Cox (1970).
+For statistical analysis, data from various parameters were subjected to analysis of variance (ANOVA) under a randomised block design using standard statistical procedures as described by Cochran and Cox (1970).
 Treatment means were compared using the critical difference (CD) test at 5% level of significance.
 The data analysis was supported by SPSS (version 26.0), and graphical representations were prepared where necessary.

 3. RESULTS & DISCUSSION